kare22/UT_BIG_DATA_project/project3/README.md

 ### Query 2
 Description: Compute the total number of triangles in the graph.
 Solution:
-- In cell 10, we compute the total number of triangles using the triangle count DataFrame.
-Because each triangle is counted once at each of its three nodes (vertices), we divide the total sum by 3 to avoid triple-counting.
+- In cell 10, calculate the total number of unique triangles in the graph.
+It sums up the number of triangles each airport is part of and divides the total by 3, since each triangle is counted once for each of its three vertices.
+The same is done using the triangleCount() method for comparison.
+Both results are printed to confirm they match.

 Analysis: The graph contains a total number of 16 015 unique triangles.
 This represents a set of three interconnected airports.
 These triangles show closed flight routine among 3-airports.